projectara/greybus-spec/source/operations.rst

 Protocol, along with all actions or state changes that take place as a result of the operation.

-.. _greybus-protocol-error-codes:
+.. _greybus-operation-status:

 Greybus Operation Status
 ------------------------

-Table :num:`table-connection-status-values` defines the Greybus Operation status values.
+Table :num:`table-operation-status-values` defines the Greybus Operation status values.

 The Greybus Operation status shall be determined by checking the status field of